Mazda 2 Insurance Rates

 Policy rates by type of insurance:

-Estimates include $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes uninsured motorist and medical coverage.
-Prices are averaged for all states and 2 models.
+Price estimates include $500 deductibles, minimum liability limits, and includes UM/UIM and medical coverage.
+Prices are averaged for all 50 states and 2 trim levels.

 Price Range Variability

-For an average driver, Mazda 2 insurance rates go from as low as $522 for the bare minimum liability coverage to a high rate of $1,974 for a policy for a high-risk driver.
+For an average driver, Mazda 2 insurance rates go from as low as $522 for a discount liability-only rate to a high of $1,974 for high-risk insurance.

 Urban vs. Rural Price Range

-Where you live can have significant affects on car insurance rates.
-Rural areas are shown to have a lower frequency of accident claims than congested cities.
+Where you live has a large influence on insurance rates.
+Rural areas are shown to have a lower frequency of physical damage claims than larger metro areas.

-The examples above show why all drivers should compare prices based on a specific location and risk profile, instead of using rate averages.
+The examples above illustrate why it is important to compare prices based on a specific location and risk profile, rather than using price averages.

 Use the form below to get customized rates for your location.